JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-24-now-you-see-me-now-you-dont.md

     transform: rotate(500deg);
   }
 }
 ```

 Adding <i>transform-origin: right bottom</i> to our dark turquoise square would take the square from the right and turn it to the left and from the top to the bottom in a 500 degrees.

 <https://codepen.io/jorgejmarroquin/pen/pobRYBg>

 ![transform-origin](/assets/transform-origin.jpg)

+And to clarify, transitions doesn't have to be necessarily in a <i>:hover<i/> block.
+Here an simple example of a transition called from the parent block: